The dog who was worshipped as a Catholic saint during the Middle Ages

 The knight and Saint Guinefort © History Skills

-In a show of remorse about what he had done, the knight buried Guinefort in a well and planted trees around it to honor his sacrifice.
+As a show of remorse for what he had done, the knight buried Guinefort in a well, covered it with stones and planted trees nearby to honor his sacrifice.

 Not long after, peasant villagers soon learned of the dog's brave act and began visiting the burial site to pay their respects.